cp2k/cp2k/tools/docker/production/README.md

 apptainer run -B $PWD:/mnt cp2k_2023.2_mpich_generic_psmp.sif run_tests
 ```

-which launches a full CP2K regression test run.
+which launches a full [CP2K regression test](https://www.cp2k.org/dev:regtesting/) run within the container.
 The test run will use 8 tasks (CPU cores) by default.
-If you have more or less CPU cores available, you can select anymultiple 4, e.g,
+If you have more or less CPU cores available, you can select any multiple of 4, e.g,

 ```
 apptainer run -B $PWD:/mnt cp2k_2023.2_mpich_generic_psmp.sif run_tests --maxtasks 32